irwingb1979/irwingb1979/README.md

 ### Hi there 👋

-I'm digital artist, Web Designer with a bunch of skills in:
+I'm digital artist, Web Designer and developer with a bunch of skills in:
 - 🔭 Fronend Design
 - 🌱 UX/UI
 - 👯 Javascript